Neringa100 is a capital campaign designed to successfully transition the camp property from the founders, the Sisters of the Immaculate Conception,

-Currently, there are nine Sisters in the United States whose ministries include maintaining a spiritual renewal center and nursing home in Putnam, CT, and performing pastoral work in the largest Lithuanian parish outside of Lithuania -- in Lemont, IL.
+Currently, there are eight Sisters in the United States whose ministries include maintaining a spiritual renewal center and nursing home in Putnam, CT, and performing pastoral work in the largest Lithuanian parish outside of Lithuania -- in Lemont, IL.

 In Lithuania, there are 45 Sisters whose apostolate includes a social service center, two nursing homes, a residence for low-income college students, and a ministry to orphans and children at risk.
 The Sisters in Lithuania also have programs for the homeless and assist parishes with pastoral ministry.